pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 remediating options:

 1. Enable Tanzu Service Mesh, which provides mutual TLS between components.
-For more information, see [Set up Tanzu Service Mesh](../integrations/tsm-tap-integration.hbs.md) for setting up Tanzu Service Mesh with the Tanzu Application Platform.
+For more information, see [Set up Tanzu Service Mesh](../integrations/tsm-tap-integration.hbs.md).
 2. Configure Kubernetes to encrypt all communication with a Container Networking Interface (CNI) that supports traffic encryption, for example, [Antrea](https://github.com/antrea-io/antrea/blob/main/docs/traffic-encryption.md).
 3. Use the underlying network infrastructure running Kubernetes which has encryption on all network traffic.